DRMacIver/programmer-at-large-notes/characters.md

 ### Personality

 * Slightly scary levels of aesthetic appreciation for blowing things up.
+* Probably rather brilliant in areas of speciality, but doesn't like showing it off.
 * Likes terrible VR shows a bit too much.
 * Tends to tease.
 * Very enthusiastic.